ppy/osu-wiki/news/2026/2026-01-17-new-featured-artist-tachibanaka.md

 **tachibanaka** is no stranger to osu!.
 Better known in the community as [Tachibana_](https://osu.ppy.sh/users/13069714), a circle clicker and mapper quickly approaching the status of [Centurion](/wiki/People/Centurions) with 78 Ranked maps and counting, **tachibanaka** launched their music career in a way you could've easily guessed: by listening to music through the osu!editor.

 Influenced by the likes of *DVRST*, *ANGUISH*, and [*Shadren*](https://osu.ppy.sh/beatmaps/artists/362) (another musician + mapper combo!), **tachibanaka** has taken a liking to variety by producing a multitude of electronic genres.
-As someone well-versed in osu!'s map catalogue, he hopes to bring more genres to the osu! sphere, such as *phonk*, which you'll discover to be the backbone of some of his music!
+As someone well versed in osu!'s map catalogue, he hopes to bring more genres to the osu! sphere, such as *phonk*, which you'll discover to be the backbone of some of his music!

 Let's cut to the good stuff.
 A grand total of **17** new tracks are forever living on [**tachibanaka**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/520), pre-timed by us and post-mapped by you.